20ChaituR/neuralnets/README.md

-To run this neural network, run Main.java and provide a filename to input the weights from.
+To run this neural network, run Main.java.
+The Neural Network will read the weights from the file "weights.txt".
+The program will ask for the input values, which are given space-separated in standard input.

 **Structure of the Weights File:**